 The consolidated financial statements are prepared as a continuation of the financial statements of Fusion Fuel, the accounting acquirer, adjusted to reflect the legal capital structure of the legal parent/accounting acquiree (Fusion Fuel Green Public Limited Company).
 The equity in the comparative periods is that of Fusion Fuel, retroactively adjusted for the exchange ratio agreed in the Transaction.
-The comparative financial years included herein are operations of Fusion Fuel prior to the merger.
+The comparative financial year included herein as of December 31, 2019 and the year then ended are operations of Fusion Fuel prior to the merger.